HathorNetwork/rfcs/text/0032-nft-standard.md

     },
     "royalty": {
         "type": "Object<RoyaltyObject>",
-        "description": "Object with fields that would be utilised to pay royalty to original creators in secondary sales conducted by marketplaces that adheres Hathor Metadata standards, after minting (primary sale)."
+        "description": "Object with fields that would be utilised to pay royalties to original creators in secondary sales conducted by marketplaces that adheres to Hathor Metadata standards, after minting (primary sale)."
     },
     "external_url": {
         "type": "string",
-        "description": "This is the URL that will appear with the asset in the marketplaces and will direct the users to view the item on your site."
+        "description": "This is the URL that will appear with the asset in the marketplaces and will direct users to view the NFT on the creator's (or some other) website."
     },
     "animation_url": {
         "type": "string",
         "description": "URL to a file that will be used as a preview of the NFT in the marketplaces or wallet.
-This is optional, and if doesn't exist, the file field will be used."
+If not set, the file field may be used."
     }
 }
 ```